Hagit Pincovici

 I was born in Tel Aviv and have been living in Italy since 2008.

-On the other side, before creating a collection, even if I have a clear idea of what I want to create, I always make a research whithin the artists and forms I am inspiried from, in order to elaborate further.
+On the other side, before creating a collection, even if I have a clear idea of what I want to create, I always do research within the artists and forms I am inspired by, in order to elaborate further.
 At the end of the day, the creative process can take time, with a few twists in the road.

-So, if I have time, I’m working out a new collection.
+So, if I have time, I’m working on a new collection.

 I think these materials are ingrained in my personal path, in my culture.